eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Comment:
 This delete is done by the specific runtime for a workload Id.
 No internal workload object is involved in this action.

+Rationale:
+The workaround of enabling and disabling the sending of workload states is required until a dedicated workload restart is implemented.

 Tags:
 - RuntimeFacade